eduribeirocampos/Advanced-Lane-Finding/README.md

 ![alt text][image20]

-With the 4 coordinate points, it was defined the$Y_{upper} = 500pixels$ .with the derivative $\Delta$y/$\Delta$x , it was found the X coordinates for upper , lower for both lines.
+With the 4 coordinate points, it was defined Y_upper = 500pixels .with the derivative Dy/Dx , it was found the X coordinates for upper , lower for both lines.
 The picture below show the results.

 ---
 ![alt text][image21]